-To preserve maximum flexibility, as a result, private equity sponsors typically aim for acquiring or transforming the target company into a limited liability company.
+As a result, private equity sponsors typically aim for acquiring or transforming the target company into a limited liability company in order to preserve maximum flexibility.
 In a limited liability company more specific corporate governance rules are usually set out and agreed in the corporate documents (ie, articles of association, partnership agreement, shareholder agreement, rules of procedure for management, etc) of the target company.
 These further rules aim to increase control over management and limit its power.
 The rules that are imposed on management in addition to statutory requirements are mostly driven by the responsibilities of the private equity sponsors to supervise and control the management of the target companies in accordance with their internal portfolio guidelines.

-Typically, only for an exit through an IPO do private equity sponsors accept the stricter governance rules that apply to the target company after its transformation into a stock corporation.
+Typically, private equity sponsors will only accept the stricter governance rules that apply to the target company after its transformation into an AG for an exit through an initial public offering.